tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

 networks <- credit[c(22,18,19,1,8,3,12,14),c(1:2,4)]
 ```

 From here, I'm only going to pull out the Credit card networks that I want.
-I am only going to select the most heavily international-use cards.
+I am only going to select the most heavily used international cards.
 I just pulled up a google search with the most used networks.
 Sorry to bankcard, rupay, and all others...

     ## Visa [22], Mastercard [18,19], Amex [1], Discover [8], UnionPay [3], JCB [12], Maestro [14].